eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/business-process.md

 Tools available to the customer for solving problems are fairly limited.
 They can increase or decrease demand quantities.

 The supplier on the other hand has more options to solve problems.
-They can not only increase and decrease capacity quantities, but also use flexible capacity, load factors and delta production.
+They can not only increase and decrease capacity quantities, but also use Flexible Capacity, load factors and delta production.

 ## Material Demand